jacobmmorgan/School-Notes/US History/USH Notes Day 10.md

 - California Chinese population grew (10% California; 1% Nationwide)
 - Targeted by activists, white supremacists, and California state legislature
 ##### Chinese Massacre of 1871
-- 500 hite males i attack china town
+- 500 white males of Los Angeles attack china town and killed 20 Chinese men.
+Eight were convicted but all sentences were overturned
+-